-The Nikon D2Xs and the Nikon D300 are two digital cameras that were officially introduced, respectively, in June 2006 and August 2007.
+The Nikon D2Xs and the Nikon D300 are two digital cameras that were announced, respectively, in June 2006 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 12.2 megapixel.
+Both cameras offer a resolution of 12.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300 is notably smaller (29 percent) than the Nikon D2Xs.
 Moreover, the D300 is markedly lighter (26 percent) than the D2Xs.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D2Xs gets 3800 shots out of its EN-EL4a battery, while the D300 can take 1000 images on a single charge of its EN-EL3e power pack.
 As can be seen in the images above, the D2Xs has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the D300, Nikon provides the MB-D10 vertical grip as an optional accessory (see here on eBay).